sonatype-nexus-community/iq-success-metrics/README.md

 * `fixedCounts`: this is the number of fixed vulnerabilities of a particular type (TOTAL, SECURITY, LICENSE, QUALITY, OTHER), of a particular threat level (TOTAL, LOW, MODERATE, SEVERE, CRITICAL) for that particular app. avg provides the overall average number of vulnerabilities of that type and threat level and rng provides the isolated number per week.
 * `waivedCounts`: this is the number of waived vulnerabilities of a particular type (TOTAL, SECURITY, LICENSE, QUALITY, OTHER), of a particular threat level (TOTAL, LOW, MODERATE, SEVERE, CRITICAL) for that particular app. avg provides the overall average number of vulnerabilities of that type and threat level and rng provides the isolated number per week.
 * `openCountsAtTimePeriodEnd`: this is the number of open vulnerabilities of a particular type (TOTAL, SECURITY, LICENSE, QUALITY, OTHER), of a particular threat level (TOTAL, LOW, MODERATE, SEVERE, CRITICAL) for that particular app. avg provides the overall average number of vulnerabilities of that type and threat level and rng provides the isolated number per week.
 Open counts accumulate from previous time periods (weeks/months) and constitute the technical debt backlog to fix/remediate.
 For example, if you discovered 10 Security Critical violations each week for 3 weeks (total of 30 violations) and you fixed and/or waived a total of 10 Security Critical violations at the end of those 3 weeks, the openCountAtTimePeriodEndSecurityCritical counter would show 20 (Security Critical open violations).

+### Understanding `licences`

+The structure is identical to `summary` with data being exclusive to licence violations.

+### Understanding `security`

+The structure is identical to `summary` with data being exclusive to security violations.

 ### Understanding the successmetrics.pdf report